 Environmental risk factors in ASD

-MIA and ASD: Epidemiological studies indicate that generalized activation of the maternal immune system caused by maternal infection during prenatal life, is a strong risk factor for ASD[69-72].
-Consistent with these reports, our research group and others have demonstrated non-specific induction of MIA using viral analogues such as the double stranded RNA poly(I:C), and this is sufficient to bring about neuropathologic, neuroimaging and behavioral phenotypic changes in the offspring, which are analogous to those observed in human ASD[22,24-26,73,74].
-In addition, MIA can be induced in both rodent and non-human primate models with influenza[75], interleukin-6 (IL-6)[76], maternal anti-fetal brain antibody[77] and lipopolysaccharide (LPS)[78].
+MIA and ASD: Epidemiological studies indicate that generalized activation of the maternal immune system caused by maternal infection during prenatal life is a strong risk factor for ASD[69-72].
+Consistent with these reports, our research group and others have demonstrated non-specific induction of MIA using viral analogues such as the double stranded RNA poly(I:C), and this is sufficient to bring about neuropathologic, neuroimaging, and behavioral phenotypic changes in the offspring, which are analogous to those observed in human ASD[22,24-26,73,74].
+In addition, MIA can be induced in both rodent and non-human primate models with influenza[75], IL-6[76], maternal anti-fetal brain antibody[77], and LPS[78].
 Altogether, these large epidemiological findings and animal experiments point to a primary role for MIA in the etiology of ASD.

-It is now well understood that shortly after maternal injection with poly(I:C) pro-inflammatory cytokines, including IL-1β, IL-6, and TNF-α, are elevated in the maternal bloodstream, placenta and fetal brain[59,79].
+It is now well understood that shortly after maternal injection with poly(I:C), pro-inflammatory cytokines, including IL-1β, IL-6, and TNF-α are elevated in the maternal bloodstream, placenta, and fetal brain[59,79].
 IL-6 in particular may be a crucial immunological mediator of the link between maternal immune activation and altered adult brain functions.
 This is because, unlike IL-1β and TNF-α, IL-6 may cross the placenta and enter the fetal brain after MIA[80,81].
 Indeed, maternal IL-6 injection is sufficient to precipitate offspring prepulse inhibition and latent inhibition deficits usually consequent on poly(I:C) exposure[76].
 Simultaneous injection of an anti-IL-6 antibody can prevent behavioral maldevelopment and gene expression changes caused by MIA[76].
-More convincingly, IL-6 knock out mice are resistant to the effects of prenatal poly(I:C) exposure[76].
-There is also evidence that maternal IL-6 dependent activation of the Janus kinase/signal transducer and activator of transcription 3(JAK/STAT3) pathway in the placenta demonstrates a direct transfer of the MIA response from maternal to fetal cells[79].
-Interestingly, pathways downstream of JAK/STAT signalling including the MAPK cascade which contains Ras/Raf, mitogen-activated protein kinase kinase 1 (MEK), and phosphorylated ERK (pERK), have been demonstrated to contribute to the fetal brain dysfunction observed in the MIA mice model[82].
-Moreover, several recent studies from our group and others report that MIA induces epigenetic alterations in the brain, suggesting that stable DNA methylation is a plausible mechanism underlying the disruption of gene transcription, brain development and behavioral functions in response to immune challenge in utero[22,83-85].
+More convincingly, IL-6 knock-out mice are resistant to the effects of prenatal poly(I:C) exposure[76].
+There is also evidence that maternal IL-6 dependent activation of the Janus kinase/signal transducer and activator of transcription 3 pathway in the placenta demonstrates a direct transfer of the MIA response from maternal to fetal cells[79].
+Interestingly, pathways downstream of the Janus kinase/signal transducer and activator of transcription 3 signaling including the MAPK cascade that contains Ras/Raf, mitogen-activated protein kinase kinase 1, and phosphorylated extracellular signal-regulated kinases, have been demonstrated to contribute to the fetal brain dysfunction observed in the MIA mice model[82].
+Moreover, several recent studies from our group and others report that MIA induces epigenetic alterations in the brain, suggesting that stable DNA methylation is a plausible mechanism underlying the disruption of gene transcription, brain development, and behavioral functions in response to immune challenge in utero[22,83-85].